Austin-Marlatt/nasa-data-base/README.md

 ![image](https://github.com/Austin-Marlatt/nasa-data-base/assets/148661094/2083d218-d06d-4b97-92b3-667e4d504307)

-Under the APoD are cards with descriptions of the main api's used.
-On click they will take a user to a new page where they can interact with that api.
+Under the APoD are cards with descriptions of the main APIs used.
+On click, they will take a user to a new page where they can interact with that API.

 ![image](https://github.com/Austin-Marlatt/nasa-data-base/assets/148661094/4c1210ed-3067-4e47-9716-ceb9e14bbb9d)